bahrus/templ-mount/README.md

 loads the template containing the contents of the html file / stream into memory (keyed off of the href).

-the href attribute / property can also be an array of URL's (using JSON notation in the case of the attribute):
+The href attribute / property can also be an array of URL's (using JSON notation in the case of the attribute):

 <templ-mount href='["include1.html", "include2.html"]'></templ-mount>